In this section

 Students can reserve books that they want to borrow, these should be collected from the library.

 Our Library ePlatform is also available online and as an app for our pupils to borrow ebooks and audiobooks.
-For simple steps to access the platform click here.
+For simple steps to access the platform online click here.

 Word of the Week